 We invite you to support the Student Accessibility Champions initiative and build the knowledge, skills and platforms that will help these ambassadors contribute to the global dialogue shaping this critical issue informing equitability and inclusion in the world.

-To learn more about how you can contribute building a Centre of Excellence at Carleton and help create a more accessible and inclusive Canada visit the READ Initiative FutureFunder Campaign.
+To learn more about how you can contribute to the Accessibility Institute at Carleton and help create a more accessible and inclusive Canada visit our FutureFunder Campaign.